elc45/fisher-hmc-paper/main.typ

-Whether we adapt a mass matrix using the posterior variance as Stan does, or if we use a bijection based on the Fisher divergence, we inevitably have the same problem: in order to generate suitable posterior draws, we need a good mass matrix (or bijection), but to estimate a good mass-matrix, we need posterior draws.
+Whether we adapt a mass matrix using the posterior variance as Stan does, or if we use a bijection based on the Fisher divergence, we invariably have the same challenge: in order to generate suitable posterior draws, we need a good mass matrix (or bijection), but to estimate a good mass-matrix, we need posterior draws.
 There is a well-known way out of this "chicken and egg" conundrum: we start sampling with an initial transformation, and collect a number of draws; based